-Authorization for the personal use of College District technological resources by employees shall be determined on an individual basis by, and at the discretion of, the appropriate administrator.
-The use of the College District's technological resources, including the network, for a revenue-generating activity that benefits an individual employee shall be strictly prohibited.
+Authorization for the personal use of College District technological resources by employees will be determined on an individual basis by, and at the discretion of, the appropriate administrator.
+The use of the College District's technological resources, including the network, for a revenue-generating activity that benefits an individual employee will be strictly prohibited.
 Personal telephones and data connections in student housing are considered to be part of the private residence.
 Student use of these and other College District technological resources that intrudes on general College District use or that uses significant resources is prohibited.

-Misuse of Technological and Information Resources The use of College District technological and information resources and the resources themselves shall not be abused in any way.
-Users shall not attempt to alter the restrictions associated with their accounts or to attempt to breach internal or external security systems.
-Moreover, users shall not impersonate other individuals or misrepresent themselves in any way when using College District technological resources.
+Misuse of Technological and Information Resources

+The use of College District technological and information resources and the resources themselves will not be abused in any way.
+Users will not attempt to alter the restrictions associated with their accounts or to attempt to breach internal or external security systems.
+Moreover, users will not impersonate other individuals or misrepresent themselves in any way when using College District technological resources.

 Users of network resources are prohibited from engaging in any activity that is proscribed by federal and/or state law.
-In addition, the network shall not be used for criminal purposes such as posting another individual's credit card numbers or personal access codes.
-External networks, for example, NEXUS, the Internet, and bulletin boards shall also be used in an ethical, responsible, and courteous manner, and all users shall adhere to the policies of these services.
+In addition, the network will not be used for criminal purposes such as posting another individual's credit card numbers or personal access codes.
+External networks, for example, NEXUS, the internet, and bulletin boards will also be used in an ethical, responsible, and courteous manner, and all users will adhere to the policies of these services.

-College District technological and information resources shall not be used in a manner that is invasive or that diminishes their efficiency.
+College District technological and information resources will not be used in a manner that is invasive or that diminishes their efficiency.
 One example of such use involves the broadcast function.
 Although current technology enables users to broadcast messages to all members of the College District community simultaneously, the use of this technology is restricted to official College District activities.
-Any nonwork-related broadcasts of general interest to the College District community, such as birth and wedding announcements, shall be posted to the College District's general information e-mail folder.
-Notices involving monetary transactions or those that are inappropriate or illegal shall not be posted using College District technological or information resources as defined in this policy.
+Notices involving monetary transactions or those that are inappropriate or illegal will not be posted using College District technological or information resources as defined in this policy.